grahamHeathcote/grahamHeathcote/README.md

-Computer Science student at the University of St Andrews
+Third year computer science student at the University of St Andrews in Scotland, UK